KineMaster Review: Mobile Video Editor Rated for 2026

 - Tutorial overlays trigger every time you open a tool you haven’t used in a week.
 Helpful at first, mildly annoying later.

-- Long projects (over 15 minutes) take 4-6 seconds to load on a mid-range Android phone. iOS load times were faster on our iPhone 14.
+- Long projects (over 15 minutes) take several seconds to load on a mid-range Android phone, and load times are generally faster on recent iPhones.

 - Undo history is capped at 30 steps.
 Past that, you can’t roll back a mistake.